 Best in Biz Awards 2017 judging panel

-As in years past, judges returning to the 2017 panel from prior years’ judging panels will be announced during the regular entry period (June-July 2017) and the complete judging panel, including new additions to the high-profile group, will be revealed during the late entry period (August-September 2017).
+As in years past, judges returning to the 2017 panel from prior years’ judging panels were announced in July and the complete judging panel, including new additions to the high-profile group, will be revealed during the late entry period (August-September 2017).
 Stay tuned!

 PAST JUDGING PANELS